lukereding/book_notes/notes_decisive.md

 How do we generate options?

 ### Avoid a narrow frame

+> I recently ran out of space on my bookshelf at home, so I was faced with a choice.
+I either had to throw some books or buy a bigger house.
+- Andy Grove.
+An example of narrow framing.

 - A lot of companies make decisions in a terrible way
   - e.g. Snapple and M&A